Mathyess/Mathyess/README.md

 <h3>Sobre mim</h3>

-- 🤔 Explorando novas tecnologias e desenvolvendo soluções de software.
+- 🤔 Exploring new technologies and developing software solutions.
-- 🎓 Estudando *Engenharia de Softwere* no <a href="https://unicv.edu.br/">UNICV</a>.
+- 🎓 Studying *Software Engineering* at <a href="https://unicv.edu.br/">UNICV</a>.
-- 🌱 Aprendendo mais sobre *HTML CSS e C*.
+- 🌱 Learning more about *HTML, CSS, and C*.

 <h3>Minhas Skills</h3>